Community Supervision and Corrections Department

 Male/Female Offender Group

-This is a cognitive restructure, long-term (1-2 years) program aimed at confronting criminal thinking patterns to redirect thought processes into pro-social and acceptable ways.
+This is a cognitive behavioral intervention program administered by a Ph.D.
+It is a long-term (1-2 years) program aimed at confronting criminal thinking patterns to redirect thought processes into pro-social and acceptable ways.

-After completing a treatment program along with attendance of a significant number of Mutual Support Group meetings such as Alcoholics Anonymous, clients are referred to this program.
-The focus of this group is awareness and avoidance of "triggers" that may lead to use of drugs or alcohol again, keeping the participant sober, and dealing with the needed changes to maintain the sobriety started in treatment.
-Upon completion of this Program offenders are referred to the Recovery Works Program listed above.
+After completing a Day Treatment Program (DTP) or Intensive Outpatient Treatment Program (IOP), participants are referred to this Program.
+Attendance in this program coincides with attendance of a significant number of Mutual Support Group meetings.
+The focus of this group is awareness and avoidance of "triggers" that may lead to the return of the use of illicit substances and/or alcohol.
+Upon completion of this Program offenders are referred to the Recovery Works Program described above.

 Sex Offender Groups

-These programs are facilitated by Registered Sex Offender Treatment Providers in Texas and deal with cognitive restructuring of the thinking patterns of offenders under supervision for sex offenses defined by state law.
+These programs are facilitated by Registered Sex Offender Treatment Providers.
+The facilitators provide counseling related to cognitive restructuring of the thinking patterns of offenders under supervision for sex offenses defined by state law.

 Courthouse Photos by Larry D. Moore, used under a Creative Commons ShareAlike License